 You feel like maybe your life is too “good” or “normal” or “average” for you to ever have anything worthwhile to write about.
-It’s all been written already, and you feel like you don’t have anything to contribute with your music.
+Or the opposite, that you’re too much to unload onto people.

 The fact is, you can tell a story that’s been told a thousand times, but it’s going to be different simply because it’s told through the lens of your perspective, and you are the only person who can do that.

 2. The Lie: You think no one will listen.

 You’re convinced that you are nobody and no one will ever want to listen to the dinky little songs

-The truth: Ok, you need to stop putting yourself down, first of all.
-The cold, hard, truth about making art is that you never know how it’s going to be received until you put it out there into the world.
+The real truth about making art is that you never know how it’s going to be received until you put it out there into the world.
 A song could be unpopular among your family and friends.
-Or… or.
-They could love it.
+Or…They could love it.

 3. The Lie: You feel selfish.

 Selfish would be putting your art above everything and everyone else in your life and completely steamrolling the people that love you.
-If you’re finding it difficult to write in your home because you feel guilty about stepping away fro your family, I’d suggest just talking to them about it.
+If you’re finding it difficult to write in your home because you feel guilty about stepping away from your family, I’d suggest just talking to them about it.

-Because you’re wrong.
-Plain and simple.
-You’re wrong and you deserve to write songs if it makes you happy.
+You deserve to write songs if it makes you happy.
 So go out, and do what makes you happy – write that song.

 Want to ditch the lies and make some great new habits around your songwriting?
 Check out my online course, Living an Inspired Life.
 This course is designed to: